krutoo/packmar.js/README.md

 This **experiment** shows:

-- how use modern vanilla JS in UI creating (instead of React, Vue, Backbone, JSX, VDOM...);
+- how use modern vanilla JS in UI creating (instead of React, Vue, Backbone, JSX...);
 - how remain simple and lightweight at the same time.

 *Packmar* uses native Web API's and tagged template literals for define templates.